-The proposed development of a subdivision of the existing lot to accommodate and additional single family dwelling is consistent with the OCP 'Present' Land Use Designation of 'Low Density Residential'.
-The Proposed Land Use Designation of 'Townhouse Residential' supports future townhouses in this area.
-It could be argued that this proposed development impedes future consolidation of lots and realization of townhouses in this location, and also that a detached accessory dwelling unit [garden suite] would be more appropriate on this size of lot.
+The proposed development of a subdivision of the existing lot to accommodate an additional single family dwelling is consistent with the OCP 'Present' Land Use Designation of 'Low Density Residential'.
+The 'Proposed' Land Use Designation of 'Townhouse Residential' supports future townhouses in this area.
+It could be argued that this proposed development impedes future consolidation of lots and realization of townhouses in this location.